Wednesday, December 31, 2008

 "At the end of the day we’re producing a product that is helpful to humankind.
 We’re not making toasters"

-, you do what you have to do.
+But at the end of the day, you do what you have to do.

 So he said, at the end of the day, if you can’t think of anything, give law a try.